 ライダーハウス咲来 / Tel 01656-5-3155 / Sakkuru-ekimae / Jul-Sep

 Built as a branch of the Nippon Express in the early 20th-century, this quiet rider house is located in front of JR Sakkuru Station.
 It has classical and cozy dorms for motorcyclists and backpackers, with shared facilities.
 You will need to bring your sleeping bag.

 The friendly owner Osawa-san offers a shuttle service to Teshiogawa Onsen at night if you don’t have your own wheels.
 Dinner and breakfast soba is available for ¥1000.
 Note that the owner is sometimes to go out by car.

 Otoineppu bus terminal is in the same building as the train station (tickets 7.50am-6.30pm).

-For Otoineppu, three daily limited express trains run from Asahikawa (1hr 45min) and Wakkanai (2hrs), and there is a daily limited express train from Sapporo (3hrs).
+TRAIN: For Otoineppu, three daily limited express trains run from Asahikawa (1hr 45min) and Wakkanai (2hrs) on the JR Soya Line, and there is a daily limited express train from Sapporo (3hrs).
 A few local trains run between Nayoro and Wakkanai via Otoineppu.

 BUS: From Otoineppu Station, Soya Bus operates three buses daily to Onishibetsu (2.5hrs) in Sarufutsu via Hamatonbetsu (1hr 40min) continue to Soya-misaki (3.5hrs) and JR Wakkanai Station (4.5hrs) on the coastal Okhotsk Line.